 Reduction and replacement of traditional plastic use will likely form the core of plastic waste reduction strategies.
 Updated consumer practices like swapping out plastic shopping bags for reusable tote bags and carrying reusable water bottles instead of plastic, single-use bottles can help reduce traditional plastic use.

-Replacing traditional plastics with biodegradable materials also offers a promising opportunity to reduce the environmental burden of plastics waste.
+Replacing traditional plastics with biodegradable organic materials also offers a promising opportunity to reduce the environmental burden of plastics waste.
 Biodegradable plastics (BDPs) are designed to break down into the environment into natural components, allowing them to be composted.
 Presently, BDP prototype materials have been developed from plant materials like the hardy Miscanthus (i.e., Elephant grass) plant.
-Early work developing BDP technology suggests that—depending on the approach and materials—it could be possible to produce biodegradable plastics durable enough for use in car parts.
+Early work developing BDP technology suggests that — depending on the approach and materials — it could be possible to produce biodegradable plastics durable enough for use in car parts.